Grzybek Reviews

 Magnet: Yes

-A newer model than the H04RC.
+A newer model of the H04RC.
 Higher brightness and better sustained output.
 Every so slightly more expensive, tiny bit bigger.
 Uses the same great headband as the H04RC.

-I’d recommend getting the cell separately as it’s usually cheaper than getting one with the light on Aliexpress.
+I’d recommend getting the cell separately as it’s usually cheaper than getting one with the light.
+Depends on where you live.

 tgreviews.com